Kirkirillka/GPS_Tracker/DESCRIPTION.md

 #### Technologies

-- What technologies you will use in the project?
+##### What technologies you will use in the project?

+- Android Native
+- JSON
+- MQTT
+- Docker
+- Mongo
+- VueJS

-- What are components of the project?
+##### What are components of the project?

+- ClientSide App
+- Client Connection Broker
+- Data Middleware Component
+- Storage
+- Visual Backend
+- Visual Frontend

-- How the components are connected?
+##### How the components are connected?

+By components (see question below) + containerization software

-- What are the interfaces between components?
+##### What are the interfaces between components?

+Interfaces:

+- MQTT
+- Storage API
+- HTTP API

-- What are main principles of working in the project?
+##### What are main principles of working in the project?

 - Programming
+    - Logging
+    - JSON validation
+    - Pull Request, Merge Request are important!
+    - In Python use Type hints, helps to check types accordance - (link)(https://docs.python.org/3/library/typing.html)
 - Testing
+    - Data processing testing is mandatory
+    - Integration Tests
 - Documentation
+    - Documentation of code and in internal Wiki
+    - Use Markdown for documentation
 - Reporting

-##### Protocols Specific Questions

-- Which protocol use to serialize data between clients and receiving servers?
-(XML, JSON, Protobuf)

-#### Documentation

-- How will we document the code?
-Which tools to use?
-(Markdown, Sphinx Doc)
+    - Include test results
+    - Include schemes